 I. Prohibition in Tennessee Welcomed

-Prohibition in Tennessee was welcomed.
+National Prohibition in Tennessee was welcomed.
 Temperance had a long history in the state.
 By 1907 the sale of alcohol was prohibited throughout most of Tennessee.
 Ten years later state-wide prohibition occurred.
-Then it became illegal for anyone to possess any alcoholic beverage.
+Then it became illegal for anyone to have any alcohol.

 With easy, untaxed money to be made, police and sheriffs were routinely bribed.
 Politicians were also widely on the take.

-The rampant graft and corruption caused by Prohibition created a deep lack of respect for the law.
-It became fashionable to flaunt it.
+The rampant graft and corruption caused by Prohibition created a deep lack of respect for law.
+It became the fashion to flaunt it.
 Especially among women and young people.
 For the first time in history, women began to drink in public.

 Prohibition also led to the pattern of less often but very heavy drinking.
 People didn’t go to a speakeasy to have a leisurely drink with a meal.
 They went to guzzle alcohol while they could.

 Bootleg alcohol was carelessly made.
-It often contained lead toxins.
-In addition, some bootleggers added creosote and even embalming fluid.
+It often contained lead toxins. .

 Consumers sometimes suffered paralysis, blindness and even death.
 This led some drinkers in the state to switch to hair tonic, mouthwash and illegal drugs.
-This would have been unlikely in the absence of Prohibition.
+Prohibition caused these actions..

 Prohibition denied the state tax revenues from alcohol.
 This, at the very time it was causing big increases in criminal justice costs.